Fundamentals of Machine Learning

 Machine learning solves this using a different approach.
 Instead of instructing the computer on every step, we feed the computer many additional images of dogs and cats.

 The algorithm learns over time the characteristics that genuinely describe a dog and a cat.

 The goal of a machine learning model is not to memorize the data but to generalize.
 In Machine learning, algorithms train on a sample data known as training data.
 The model created is tested with a testing dataset.

 ML is closely related to some fields like Data Mining and Statistics.
-Some part of ML focuses on solving problems like predictive analysis, which is a statistical problem.
+Some parts of ML focus on solving problems like predictive analysis, which is a statistical problem.
 But not all of the machine learning is statistics.
-Machine learning requires training and test data, and so knowing how to mine the correct data is a plus for ML Engineers.
+Machine learning requires training and testing data, and so knowing how to mine the correct data is a plus for ML Engineers.